The-Ronin-Project/infx-semantic-normalization-api/README.md

 - Start the system: `docker compose up -d`
 - Use the system: `curl localhost:8000/ping`
 - Connect to the database: `mysql -h 127.0.0.1 -P 3306 -u db_user -pdb_pass`
+    - if `3306` conflicts with your local system change the port mapping for the `db` container to `3307:3306` and change the port number in the above connect string
 - Stop the system: `docker compose stop`
   - OR `docker compose down` if you want to also remove the containers.
-Note that this will remove your DB data.
+Note that this will remove your DB data

 ### Testing